emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-# April 2025 in-person Meetup
+# April 2025 Meetup

-The date for the next in-person meetup in April is yet to be determined.
-The next hybrid meetup will be on Wednesday, April 30th 2025.
-No talks yet for either one – if you want to give a talk you're very welcome.
+The next meetup will be on Wednesday, April 30th 2025.
+Hybrid, at c-base and remote.
+No talks yet – if you want to give a talk you're very welcome.

 Instructions for in-person visitors: please bring your laptop along and let's have a great time hacking and socializing!